-Analysis | What to know about voting in Texas’s primary under the state’s new voting law
+Analysis | What to know about the Texas primary under the state’s new voting law

 But the law isn’t clear about what constitutes a violation to reprimand or kick out a poll watcher.
 By contrast, it is clear that partisan poll watchers can threaten litigation if they feel their rights are violated, and poll workers could face jail time for it.

 It could have a chilling effect on voters, too.
-This law makes no recognition of the fact that Texas poll watchers have a history of intimidating voters of color.
+The law makes no recognition of the fact that Texas poll watchers have a history of intimidating voters of color.
 As the Associated Press reports: “As recently as 1962, Republican poll watchers in some parts of Texas challenged Black and Latino voters to read and explain the U.S. Constitution before casting ballots.”

-Finally, most counties are required to set up a 24-hour livestream during ballot counting.
-Some of these election departments don’t have IT departments.
-Anderson said she wonders what the consequences are if a livestream goes out.
+Finally, most counties are required to set up a 24-hour live stream during ballot counting.
+Some counties’ election offices don’t have IT departments.
+Anderson said she wonders what the consequences are if a live stream goes out.
 Is that grounds for someone to contest an entire election?

 “That’s the hardest part of this law,” she said.
 “There could be a lot of hiccups, and the law is strict with penalties for things going wrong.”